hansrune/BallValveController/README.md

 - **I2C support**
     - An I2C pin header with power supply is available to use with I2C sensors
     - ... or you can use the same GPIO pins for any other purpose of your choise
+- **WiFi based**
+    - This is almost a must have for most home automation systems
+    - OTA support
+    - Configuration backup, restore and bulk updates.
 - **Firmware of your choise**
     - ESPEasy with Domoticz over http.
 Device creation uses virtual sensors
     - ESPEasy with Domotics and Home Assistant via MQTT.
 Device creation uses a MQTT configuration text file.